sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/creating.md

 ### The src directory and activate function

+A `src` directory was created, containing a TypeScript file with an exported `activate` function.

-The extension runtime knows how to "activate" your extension by looking for an `activate` function such as in `src/my-extension.ts`.
-See the [activation documentation](activation.md) to learn how to control the activation of your extension.
+For simplicity, the extension will always activate.
+See the [activation documentation](activation.md) to configure the activation of your extension.

-For code layout, a simple extension only needs a single `.ts` file.
-For larger projects, create multiples files in the `src` directory and these will be bundled into a single file when built for publishing
+For code layout, a single TypeScript/JavaScript file is usually all that's needed.
+For larger projects, create multiples files in the `src` directory, and Parcel will bundle them into a single JavaScript file.

 ### README.md